EchterAlsFake/Porn_Fetch/README/STATUS.md

 - [x] Porn Fetch CLI is now completely thread-safe and uses rich progressbar
 - [x] Porn Fetch CLI now also tracks the total progress with a separate bar
 - [] Display thumbnails when searching (optionally)
-- [] Support for system's native UI design
-- [] Geo block bypass
-- [] Allow for custom proxy lists to help people in censored countries
 - [] Full support for spankbang
 - [] Allow for different format converting e.g, mov and mkv
 - [] Allow for optional tag writing